 The Standardized Specifications Sheet (SSS) is a key tool used to communicate the results of product testing.
-The SSS summarizes the Quality Test Method (QTM) results for a product in an easy-to-read format and allows comparisons between products from different manufacturers.
+The SSS summarizes the Quality Test Method (QTM) or Accelerated Verification Method (AVM) results for a product in an easy-to-read format and allows comparisons between products from different manufacturers.
 Participating manufacturers can use the SSS to provide verified performance data to potential buyers.
 For distributors, bulk-purchasers, and end-users, the SSS offer a trusted resource for performance verification.
 As part of the SSS implementation process, Lighting Global has conducted awareness campaigns and informed users and distributors about this means of quality verification.

-Only products that have met the Lighting Global Minimum Quality Standards and have valid test results receive an SSS.
-In addition, products that have met the Standards receive a Lighting Global Verification Letter; this document can be used as proof that a product meets the Minimum Quality Standards.
+Only products that have met the Lighting Global Quality Standards and have valid test results receive a SSS.
+In addition, products that have met the Quality Standards receive a Lighting Global Verification Letter; this document can be used as proof that a product meets the Quality Standards.
 The SSS and Verification Letters are posted to the Lighting Global website, and users are encouraged to use the website to verify the authenticity of these documents.
 In addition to the Lighting Global website, the regional programs maintain websites with information about region-specific market interventions to overcome barriers within the off-grid lighting market (e.g., consumer awareness campaigns, workshops for microfinance and finance institutions, and market intelligence reports).
 Table 3 lists the methods that are used by Lighting Global and the regional programs to communicate with stakeholders.

-Stakeholder Communications method Consumers Advertising campaigns and consumer education conducted by regional programs; SSS and website in cases where consumers have access Manufacturers Test reports, SSS, direct outreach by personnel associated with the Lighting Global, Lighting Africa, and Lighting Asia programs Distributors, finance and microfinance, retailers, bulk purchasers, NGOs SSS, website, direct outreach by personnel associated with the Lighting Global, Lighting Africa, and Lighting Asia programs Governments (e.g., customs officials) Verification Letters, SSS, website, direct outreach by personnel associated with the Lighting Global, Lighting Africa, and Lighting Asia programs
+Stakeholder Communications method Consumers Advertising campaigns and consumer education conducted by regional programs; SSS and website in cases where consumers have access Manufacturers Test reports, SSS, direct outreach by personnel associated with the Lighting Global and regional programs Distributors, finance and microfinance, retailers, bulk purchasers, NGOs SSS, website, direct outreach by personnel associated with the Lighting Global and regional programs Governments (e.g., customs officials) Verification Letters, SSS, website, direct outreach by personnel associated with the Lighting Global and regional programs